Citation, DOI and article data

 - medication: drug fever

-- inflammatory disease: many diseases, including granulomatous (e.g. sarcoidosis), vasculitides, and autoimmune (e.g. hepatitis)
+- inflammatory disease: many diseases, including granulomatous (e.g. sarcoidosis), vasculitides, acute pancreatitis and autoimmune (e.g. hepatitis)

 - recreational drugs, e.g. MDMA (ecstasy), cocaine, amphetamines, LSD, mephedrone